 Table of Contents

 And just like that, you’ve inserted a professional-looking Venn diagram.
-Customize it by:
+You can customize it by:

 - Editing text labels directly within the graphic.